thelonewolf39/nationalshutdowngraphics/README.md

 [![Design one](https://raw.githubusercontent.com/thelonewolf39/nationalshutdowngraphics/refs/heads/main/design_1.jpg)](nationalshutdown.org)
+> [!CAUTION]
+> (just using caution so it'll turn red) On January 30th, we made history.
+However, this hasn't stopped.
+Ohio residents that are Haitian are expected to be hunted down by ICE.
+Please, let's stop this now.
+Donate.
 # National Shutdown
 The people of the Twin Cities have shown the way for the whole country – to stop ICE’s reign of terror, we need to SHUT IT DOWN.
 On Friday, January 30, join a nationwide day of no school, no work and no shopping.